 - Healthcare expenses — Both parents are responsible for the child’s healthcare expenses

 - Child care expenses — Daycare costs or school-related costs

-- Low or high income parents — The court may allow adjustments if a parent’s income is not sufficient to pay the determined child support payments or a parent’s income is high enough to warrant an increase the payments
+- Low or high-income parents — The court may allow adjustments if a parent’s income is not sufficient to pay the determined child support payments or a parent’s income is high enough to warrant an increase in the payments

 - Parenting time — The court can adjust the child support payment if the noncustodial parent has more parenting time that typical, and thus spends more money on childcare during this time